What is long-term care (LTC)? Essentially, it is the inability to care for oneself due to a chronic (long-term) medical condition.

 Medicare and Medicare Supplements primarily pay for the costs associated with acute (as opposed to chronic) medical conditions.
 Acute medical conditions are defined as being relatively recent and short-lived.
 In other words, if you expect Medicare to pay for your Senior Day Care needs, you will be disappointed.

-Medi-Cal (Medicaid) does provide long-term care benefits for many senior citizens, but they must first exhaust most of their income and assets to qualify.
+Medi-Cal and Medicaid does provide long-term care benefits for many senior citizens, but they must first exhaust most of their income and assets to qualify.
 Don’t expect to have Medicaid pay for LTC costs if you have a couple hundred thousand in mutual funds.

 Unfortunately it is common for seniors to be forced to move in to a Medicaid assisted care facility because they have exhausted all their resources for in-home care that was provided in the comfort of their own home.
 According to the National Council on Aging, LTC expenses drive about 7 out of 10 senior families into federal poverty levels within four months of beginning institutionalized care.